-for this piece, the second in a 26-track series entitled "---b---", I generated 4 distinct, 90-second audioreactive compositions, each corresponding to a movement in the 6-minute ambient techno track phil produced.
+for this piece, the second in a 26-track series entitled "---b---", I designed four separate audioreactive compositions, each corresponding to a movement in the 6-minute ambient techno track phil produced.
 I tend to set hard limits as to what kinds of shapes and components used for a project to challenge myself creatively; for each non-functional harmony track animated thus far, I’ve limited the geometric components to grids and squares.

-for the cover art, I took a still frame from an early draft of the music video and surrounded it with vector graphics produced in Illustrator, Inkscape, and Whorl. the aim here was a fusion of digital and quasi-organic, as well as dynamic and static forms.
+for the cover art, I took a still frame from an early draft of the music video and surrounded it with vector graphics produced in Illustrator and Whorl.